The good thing about Italy is that summer here tends to last much longer.

 This is a very elegant drink which is customarily served in a tall glass.
 It has a very nice thick froth and it is light and uplifting to have.
 It is made with a long shot of strong espresso and ice which are energetically shaken together in a metal shaker, not unlike cocktails.
 When you order it, you will be asked if you want it with sugar (hence ‘sweet’ – In Italian ‘dolce’ or ‘zuccherato’) or not (hence ‘bitter’ – in Italian ‘amaro’).

-Personally, I usually drink my coffees sugar-free, but at the same time I always ask for sugar in my caffè shakerato.
-For some reason, I find its bitter version a bit too tart to have.
+Personally, I usually drink my coffees sugar-free, but at the same time, I always ask for sugar in my caffè shakerato.
+For some reason, I find its bitter version a bit too sharp.
 So, make sure that you try both versions to decide for yourself.

 If you want to jazz up the base version of caffè shakerato a bit, you can ask for whipped cream (panna) and/or chocolate to be added to it.
 Another option is to have it shaken with a shot of sweet liquor.